Feb 25, 2026

 Database ER diagram of the 'employees' table with a self-referencing relationship via manager_id, including fields like first_name, last_name, email, job_title, hire_date, and salary.

 Understanding these is easier once you see them visually.
+Especially when using an ER diagram to map connections between tables.

 Common Design Pitfalls:

-• Missing foreign keys – Tables reference each other in theory, but without actual constraints in the schema, data gets out of sync.
+• Missing foreign keys: Tables reference each other in theory, but without actual constraints in the schema, data gets out of sync.

-• Circular relationships – Tables depend on each other in a way that makes inserts/updates difficult without complex workarounds.
+• Circular relationships: Tables depend on each other in a way that makes inserts/updates difficult without complex workarounds.

-• Overuse of many-to-many – Adding join tables everywhere without clear purpose can make queries unnecessarily complex.
+• Overuse of many-to-many: Adding join tables everywhere without clear purpose can make queries unnecessarily complex.

-• Duplicate or inconsistent keys – Using different key formats or data types for related columns leads to broken joins.
+• Duplicate or inconsistent keys: Using different key formats or data types for related columns leads to broken joins.

-• Orphan records – Rows in child tables with no valid parent due to poor constraint enforcement.
+• Orphan records: Rows in child tables with no valid parent due to poor constraint enforcement.

 How to Avoid These Pitfalls: